 - Pursue Breakout opportunities: Keep an eye around for breakout opportunities (random but can have a huge impact on career)

-Note: A more comprehensive summary from the official website.
+One can read a more comprehensive summary on the official website.